matthewgream/libiotdata/README.md

    instance.
 A future implementation could decouple field type from field storage, allowing the variant map to bind each slot to an independent storage location.

+## 16. Versioning and Forward Compatibility

+### 16.1.
+Protocol Version

+This document defines version 1 of the IoT Sensor Telemetry Protocol.
+The protocol does not carry an explicit version field in the packet header.
+Version identification relies on the combination of variant ID and the field table known to the receiver.

+This is a deliberate design choice.
+A version field would cost 2–4 bits in every packet — significant when the minimum useful packet is 46 bits.
+The trade-off is that version negotiation and graceful version coexistence are not supported at the wire level.

+### 16.2.
+Compatibility Model

+The protocol's compatibility properties differ by component:

+**Within a variant definition (fully compatible).** Adding or removing optional fields within an existing variant does not break compatibility.
+A transmitter that begins including a new field (e.g. adding air quality to a weather station that previously omitted it) is handled transparently by the presence bit mechanism.
+Receivers that understand the variant's field table will decode the new field; the packet is self-describing within the scope of the variant.

+**New variant definitions (forward compatible).** A transmitter using a new variant ID (e.g. variant 3 for a soil sensor) produces packets that existing receivers cannot decode, because the receiver does not have the field table for variant 3.
+The receiver MUST discard such packets (Section 11.4, Section 11.6).
+This is the intended behaviour — variants are deployment-specific, and receivers are expected to be configured with the variant tables relevant to their deployment.

+**Field encoding changes (incompatible).** Any change to a field type's bit width, quantisation formula, or semantic meaning is a breaking change.
+A receiver using the old encoding will silently produce incorrect values.
+There is no mechanism to detect this at the wire level.
+Such changes MUST be accompanied by a new variant ID, ensuring that old receivers discard the packet rather than misinterpret it.

+**Header changes (incompatible).** Any change to the header layout (variant field width, station ID width, sequence width, or total header length) breaks all existing encoders and decoders.
+Such changes are not contemplated for version 1 and would constitute a new protocol version, distinguishable only by out-of-band means (e.g. separate radio channel, different LoRaWAN port, or application-layer framing).

+### 16.3.
+Receiver Requirements

+A receiver MUST be configured — at compile time or runtime — with the set of variant definitions it is expected to decode.
+A receiver MUST reject packets with variant IDs not in its configured set (Section 11.4).

+A receiver SHOULD NOT attempt heuristic detection of unknown field layouts.
+Because fields are bit-packed with no delimiters or self-describing type tags, misalignment by even one bit corrupts all subsequent fields in the packet.

+### 16.4.
+Upgrading Deployments

+When a deployment upgrades field definitions or introduces new variants, the following procedure is RECOMMENDED:

+1. **Update receivers first.** Gateways and servers are updated with the new variant tables before any transmitter firmware is changed.
+This ensures that new-format packets are understood upon arrival.

+2. **Update transmitters.** Sensors are updated via OTA or physical access.
+The transition period — where some sensors use the old variant and others use the new — is handled naturally, since each packet carries its variant ID and receivers can decode both.

+3. **Retire old variants.** Once all transmitters have been updated, old variant definitions may be removed from receiver configurations.
+This is optional;
+   retaining them costs only the memory for the field table.

+For breaking changes (field encoding modifications), the old and new encodings MUST use different variant IDs.
+This allows both to coexist during the transition.

+### 16.5.
+Mesh Protocol Versioning

+The mesh protocol (Appendix G) uses a separate versioning strategy.
+Mesh control packets are identified by variant ID 15 and dispatched by the ctrl_type field.
+Reserved ctrl_type values (0x7–0xF) MUST be silently discarded by nodes that do not recognise them, allowing incremental deployment of new mesh packet types.
+See Appendix G, Section J.7 for details.

+### 16.6.
+Future Version Considerations

+If a future protocol revision requires an explicit version field, the following mechanisms are available without breaking the v1 header layout:

+- **Variant-based versioning.** Reserve one or more variant IDs (e.g. 14) for "versioned payload" packets where the first N bits after the presence bytes carry a version identifier.
+Existing v1 receivers discard variant 14 packets as unknown.

+- **TLV-based version advertisement.** A VERSION TLV (type 0x01) already exists for firmware identification.
+A similar mechanism could carry a protocol version, though this is available only to receivers that successfully decode the packet — a circular dependency for breaking changes.

+- **Out-of-band signalling.** LoRaWAN FPort, MQTT topic, HTTP header, or other transport-layer metadata can indicate the protocol version without consuming payload bits.

 ---